Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 2. Demographic data

 There is no central agency that collates statistics for all the four home nations in the UK, so separate censuses are undertaken simultaneously by each of the three government census agencies in England and Wales, Scotland and Northern Ireland.
-Census data has become increasingly available in electronic format much of which can be downloaded from the relevant census office.
+Census data has become increasingly available in electronic format much of which can be downloaded from the relevant census office (see below).

 In the UK, the census is conducted every 10 years.
-As a result population data can become quickly out of date and may lead to spurious measures of disease frequency and effect.
-In addition data may be incomplete for some population sub-groups, for example those in hard to reach communities.
+As a result population data can become out of date quickly, leading to spurious measures of disease frequency and effect.
+In addition, data may be incomplete for some population sub-groups, for example those in hard-to-reach communities.

-However, annual mid-year population estimates based on updates from the most recent census, taking into account births, deaths, net migration, and ageing of the population, are produced by the Office for National Statistics.
+However, annual mid-year population estimates based on updates from the most recent census, taking into account births, deaths, net migration, and ageing of the population are produced by the Office for National Statistics.
 Mid-year population estimates are also available for Scotland and Northern Ireland.
-In some, particularly urban, settings, there may be a significant issue with migration rates which can lead to potential inaccuracy in some local population projection estimates.
+In some settings, particularly urban areas, there may be a significant issue with migration rates which can lead to potential inaccuracies in some local population projection estimates.

 3. Mortality Data